 Detox and withdrawal are initial steps to recovery but are not enough to change long-term meth use.
 The recovering individual usually needs meth addiction treatment to address the things that trigger drug abuse.
 Triggers include job, relationship, financial problems, and mental health disorders such as depression.

-Bayview Recovery is an accredited treatment center.
-We welcome men and women from Seattle, Portland, Oregon, Idaho, and Montana.
+At our accredited treatment center, we welcome men and women from Seattle, Portland, Oregon, Idaho, and Montana.
 Our addiction recovery professionals are passionate about helping people like you regain control of their lives.
 We go the extra mile to ensure you get the best chance of staying sober.
 To find out more, please call 855.478.3650.